-- Female Angel, Male Demon: Subverted unless it's Curiel and any of the demons (bar Kira).
+- Female Angel, Male Demon: Subverted unless it's Curiel (original)/Raphael (revival) with any one of the male demons.

-- Five-Man Band: Out of the main group: Ryou (type III), Tetsuya (although he used to be The Smart Guy), Katsuo, Martin and Kaede.
+- Five-Man Band: Out of the original's main group: Ryou (type III, although does have the "sense of justice"), Tetsuya (although he's originally The Smart Guy), Katsuo, Martin (although Katsuo's and Martin's roles switch for the revival, as Katsuo uses his fists more) and Kaede.

-- Four Temperament Ensemble: The angels have this lineup - Ryou is Sanguine, Katsuo is Choleric, Tetsuya is Melancholic (although he isn't the angel of justice) and Kaede is Phlegmatic.
+- Four-Temperament Ensemble: The angels of the original have this lineup - Ryou is Sanguine, Katsuo is Choleric, Tetsuya is Melancholic (although he isn't the angel of justice) and Kaede is Phlegmatic.
 Out of the combos, Yuuki is the Artisan and Satoshi is the Idealist.
 Sora is another Sanguine.

 - Good Wings, Evil Wings: Done traditionally for angels and devils.
 The colour, not so much.

 - Götterdämmerung: The Great Battle.

 Martin:Guardian angels are meant to look over you, right?
 So do that!